maryaB-osr/ros2_documentation/source/Tutorials.rst

 The beginner-level tutorials are a collection of step-by-step instructions meant to introduce newcomers to ROS 2.
 It starts with using the Commandline Interface (CLI) tools, then moves on to the C++ and Python client libraries.
-Please walk through the tutorials for the first time in order, they build off of each other and are not meant to be comprehensive documentation.

 Beginner: CLI Tools
 ^^^^^^^^^^^^^^^^^^^